Tantus Steam Hunk Super Soft review: steampunk textured dildo

 You can read my review of the Avant D4 here.

-3 A Split Peaches Rivetor small or medium for something girthy and mechanical-looking
+3 A Split Peaches Rivetor for something girthy and mechanical-looking

 …but I don’t think anything else is really comparable.
 Among Tantus‘s selection, the Steam Hunk stands out as an adventurous endeavor for the designers.